 I lead the recently created Health Protection Research Unit in Genomics and Enabling Data which is funded by the National Institute for Health Research (NIHR).
-This project is a collaboration between the University of Warwick, Public Health England, the Centre for Genomic Pathogen Surveillance and the University of Cambridge.
+This project is a partnership between the University of Warwick and the UK Health Security Agency, in collaboration with the Centre for Genomic Pathogen Surveillance and the University of Cambridge.
 Our aim is to provide the methodological backbone required to improve national public health using large scale genomic and epidemiological data.

 Before taking my current appointment at the University of Warwick, I was based in the Department of Infectious Disease Epidemiology at Imperial College London where I was a theme leader of the NIHR Health Protection Research Unit in Modelling Methodology.

 My research is focused on the analysis of genomic data in order to improve our understanding of bacterial evolution, epidemiology, ecology and pathogenicity.
 A key aim is to develop new bioinformatics and statistical methods that can handle the very large amounts of data made available by novel high-throughput sequencing techniques.